-Buy an Electrical Sump Pump and hook a hose up to that.
+Buy an Electrical Submersible Pump and hook a hose up to that.
 Place the pump in the water and turn it on.
 You can use it to water wherever the hose reaches.
 This will drain your pool the quickest way but is the most expensive.

 How Do You Make a No-Mess Duck Waterer?

 Some people find that using a five gallon bucket works well.
 They cut holes that are big enough in the sides for the ducks to dunk their heads.
 This type of waterer would also be useful if you have trees above as you can put a lid on the bucket and stop anything from falling into the water.